arve0/master/thesis.md

 `intensity_profile` is a curve fit for one of the background rows in a selected image.
-The row was found by calculating variance of all rows in the image and chosing the one with least variance.
+The row was found by calculating variance of all rows in the image and choosing the one with least variance.
 The user should verify that the row indeed is a background row by plotting it or viewing the image.

 [@Fig:illumination](b) show the selected image and the row with least variance